Makahna- The Super Food.. Health Benefits of Makhana and recipes with Makhana for fasting and for everyday snacking or meals..

 How to consume Makhana/Foxnuts

-Makhana or Louts Seeds can be consumed not only during fasting days but also for everyday snacks.
+Makhana or Louts Seeds can be consumed not only during fasting days but also for everyday meals and snacks.

-My kids love to have butter Makhana for evening snack that I roast in butter.
-It tastes just like butter popcorn to them.
+My kids love to have butter roasted Makhana for evening snack.
+They say it tatses just like butter popcorn.
 Instead of giving store-bought chips and cookies include makhana, puffed rice, mixed trails and flattened rice flakes in your kids diet for snacks and meals.

 One of the best ways to consume these humble seeds is by roasting these in very little ghee or oil and seasoning with salt(sendha namak/rock salt during fasting period).
-Shortly will be doing a separate post for the roasted makhana in different seasonings.
+Shortly will be doing a separate post for the roasted makhana in different seasonings, spicy, sweet, garlicky not on;y for fasting days but for everyday munching.

 Makhana Namkeen, a healthy mix of roasted makhana(fox nut/lotus seeds) with nuts like cashew nuts, raisins.